SpaceOso/Job-Board/front-end/README.md

 http://mr-job-board.herokuapp.com/

-To view the employer dashboard you can either create a new account or use these credentials:
+To view the company dashboard you can either create a new account or use these credentials:

 ````
 email: test@gmail.com